AjaySurya-018/Evalu8/README.md

 For a quick demonstration of the work, you can directly skip to the [Demo](#demo) section of this documentation.

 **Note of Gratitude** : Completing this project in time would not have been possible without the support and co-operation of my wonderful team.
-Take a moment to explore <a href=https://www.linkedin.com/feed/update/urn:li:activity:7219531714358910976/>my team.</a><br><br>

 # Introduction and Objective